Fork me on GitHub

 Command-Line Options

-To see the latest command-line options, run the following command for both the validate
+To see all command-line options, run the following command for both the validate and validate-refs utilities:

 % validate -h